yanina-nas/yanina-nas/README.md

 - 👯 I'm looking to collaborate on C#, JavaScript, and python projects.

-- 🤔 I’m looking for help with debugging my CV.

 ### Other places you can find me:
 - [LeetCode][leetcode]